 It’s a curious feature that, in Yiddish, when one person says “Good morning!”
-(Gut-morgn / גוט־מאָרגן) the standard response is “Good year!”
-(Gut-yor / גוט־יאָר).
+(Gut morgn / גוט־מאָרגן) the standard response is “Good year!”
+(Gut yor / גוט־יאָר).
 It’s the same when you greet someone at midday, or in the evening, or on the Sabbath.
 There are a number of thoughts as to why this might be.